grafana/azure-data-explorer-datasource/README.md

 ## Configure the Azure Data Explorer data source

-To configure ADX for using this data source, create an Azure Active Directory (AAD) Application and AAD Service Principle, log into the Azure Data Explorer WebExplorer and connect the AAD Application to an Azure Data Explorer database user, and use the AAD Application to configure the data source connection in Grafana.
+To configure ADX for using this data source:
+1. Create an Azure Active Directory (AAD) Application and AAD Service Principle.
+1. In the Azure Data Explorer WebExplorer and connect the AAD Application to an Azure Data Explorer database user.
+1. Use the AAD Application to configure the data source connection in Grafana.

 ***Optionally** To use the dropdown cluster select when creating queries, add reader access for Azure Resource Graph queries, and add reader access to each desired cluster.